MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-microsoft-365-faq.md

 - Leading tildes (`~`) are removed.
 - Leading or trailing whitespace is removed.
 - Leading or trailing periods (`.`) are removed.
-- For all invalid file or folder names and other Microsoft 365 limitations, see **here**.
+- See [Invalid file names and file types](https://support.office.com/en-us/article/invalid-file-names-and-file-types-in-onedrive-onedrive-for-business-and-sharepoint-64883a5d-228e-48f5-b3d2-eb39e07630fa) for all other limitations.

 In some possible circumstances with older sites, any file or folder ending in `_files` could fail.
 If you experience these errors, contact Support.

 Microsoft currently has no file type limitations, meaning you can upload data with any file extension.
-For more info, see **here**.
+For more info, see [Types of files that cannot be added to a list or library](https://support.microsoft.com/en-us/office/types-of-files-that-cannot-be-added-to-a-list-or-library-30be234d-e551-4c2a-8de8-f8546ffbf5b3?ui=en-us&rs=en-us&ad=us)

 ## Character limits for files and folders

 -	Filenames can have up to 256 characters.
 - Folder names may have up to 250 characters.
 - Total path length for folder and filename combinations can have up to 400 characters.
-For more info, see **below**.
+For more info, see below.

 ## What happens to long paths?